 Special needs Estate Planning

-Jenny specializes in special needs planning.
+Jenny focuses her practice in special needs planning.
 She not only understandings the complexity of special needs planning, but also understands the challenges parents face as special needs parents.
-Jenny has two children with disabilities (age 21 and age 7).
+Jenny has two children with disabilities (age 22 and age 9).
 This personal perspective provides her a unique perspective in providing estate planning services.

 When you have a child with special needs, you worry about how your child will live independently and/or what the future will look like when you and your spouse are no longer living.
 If your loved one (family member) is living with a disability, it is critical that you properly and adequately plan for his or her needs.
 McInerney Law understands these needs personally - firsthand - and provides a variety of tools to clients to ensure a full and thorough plan is in place.